project-hatohol/hatohol/client/README.md

 Hatohol Client is a standard Django project.
 So you can run it on any WSGI compliant application server.

-You must change the current directory to "/client" in /Hatohol folder.
+You must change the current directory to "/client" in /Hatohol directory.

 Alternatively you can run with a runserver sub-command of Django's manage.py.